Who goes on UNIQ?

-Please do not worry about this.
-We don’t want to miss out on students with the potential to do really well at Oxford, so this year we will be more flexible regarding the grades we require for UNIQ.
+We don’t want to miss out on students with the potential to do really well at Oxford, so we try to be as flexible as we can regarding the grades we require for UNIQ.
 As a general guide:

 We prefer applications with 8 x GCSE grades, including some at 7/ 8/ 9/ A/ A* grades (or equivalent).

 We prefer applications with 7x National 5, with some at grade A.